ritikrockyraj/TENSOR/README.md

 - **Smart UI:** Professional "Fintech" style interface built with Streamlit.
 - **Explainability:** - 🟢 **Success:** Displays confidence score for approved loans.
   - 🔴 **Rejection Logic:** Explicitly tells the user *why* they were rejected (e.g., "Low Income", "Bad Credit History").
-## 🌐 Deployment

-The application is deployed using **Streamlit Cloud**, which provides seamless integration with GitHub.

-- **Platform:** Streamlit Cloud
-- **CI/CD Pipeline:** The app automatically updates whenever changes are pushed to the GitHub repository, ensuring the latest version is always live.
-- **Server:** Running on Python 3.9 environment.
 ---

 ## 🛠️ Tech Stack